Download here, or subscribe

 He pulls the rig left, the engine complaining as he has to gun it once or twice to get out of particularly deep holes.
 The exhaust is acridly sweet and sometimes overwhelming.

 I climb down when he stops at the cabinet.
 A far-off horn sounds.
 It isn’t a horn from a car, but something much larger.
-He’s gazing up as I get to him.
+He’s gazing skyward as I get to him.

 “That’s not good.”